 The ECB electronics technicians maintain dedicated level 2 and level 3 transfer standards for the certification of the ozone monitoring systems.
 These standards provide a direct link to established national standards, i.e. NIST, and are the foundation for the collection of the highest quality ambient air pollution data possible in accordance with current procedures and existing federal regulations and guidelines.
 Traceable is defined in 40 CFR Parts 50 and 58 as meaning that a local standard, i.e., one maintained by a monitoring organization, has been compared and certified, either directly or via not more than one intermediate standard, to a primary standard such as a NIST Standard.
 Similarly, traceability is the property of a measurement result whereby DAQ or an auditor can relate the result to a stated reference through a documented unbroken chain of calibrations, each contributing to the measurement uncertainty.
-Standard to a field-usable standard, resulting in a documented unbroken chain of calibrations/certifications.
+Standard traceability, therefore, is the process of transferring the accuracy or authority of a primary standard to a field-usable standard, resulting in a documented unbroken chain of calibrations/certifications.
 SOP 2.7.1 and the Thermo 49i operation manual provide specific calibration procedures and timeframes for certifications of field equipment.